 - D. When the fingerprint or background check reports are returned, the Committee shall review both the application and the report(s) concerning the individual.
-The PPC will compare the information provided by the applicant with the information received from the FDLE and/or the FBI pursuant to Florida Statute. - E. The Superintendent or designee shall conduct employment history checks of applicants for instructional, administrative, or any other positions requiring direct contact with students.
-The employment history check shall include, but not be limited to, screening through the use of educator screening tools described in law and contact with each previous employer.
-All findings shall be documented.
-If the Superintendent is unable to contact a previous employer, he/she shall document all efforts to contact the previous employer. - F. No applicant who has received a conditional job offer shall begin work before his/her fingerprints are processed, the criminal and pre-employment investigation is completed, and a determination is rendered as to suitability for employment. - G. Based upon the facts of an application, criminal background check or other valid or reliable data sources, applicants who are, or have been convicted of certain serious offenses may be denied employment by the School District.
+The PPC will compare the information provided by the applicant with the information received from the FDLE and/or the FBI pursuant to Florida Statute. - E. No applicant who has received a conditional job offer shall begin work before their fingerprints are processed, the criminal and pre-employment investigation is completed, and a determination is rendered as to suitability for employment. - F. Based upon the facts of an application, criminal background check or other valid or reliable data sources, applicants who are, or have been convicted of certain serious offenses may be denied employment by the School District.
 As used in this section the term conviction is defined as a finding of guilt, a plea of guilty, or a plea of nolo contendere, or a verdict of guilty.
 The withholding of adjudication or the entry of an order sealing or expunging the record requiring a pre-trial intervention or pre-trial diversion shall not be considered an exception to this section.
-Other information derived from the pre-employment investigation, which indicates the applicant may not be suitable for employment by the School District, may be grounds for denying employment to an applicant. - H. An applicant shall be disqualified from employment in any position requiring direct contact with students if he/she is ineligible for employment under 1012.315, F.S. - I. Health Statement Applicants shall provide evidence of a negative tuberculin skin test or a negative chest x-ray performed within the last twelve (12) months.

-- J. Drug Testing Evidence of a negative drug screening on each new employee and any employee with a break in service of ninety (90) days or more (not including approved leaves of absence) shall be received by the School District prior to effective date of appointment. - K. Any persons under contract to the School District to operate student programs, student teachers, persons participating in short-term teacher assistance experiences or field experiences who have direct contact with students must meet the requirements of IV.A., B., E., and F. Such person may not be in direct contact with students if ineligible under 1012.315, F.S. - L. Acceptance of Appointment Failure to signify acceptance of appointment or to begin working within ten (10) days after receipt of the official notice of appointment shall be considered a rejection of the offer, and the position shall be declared vacant.
+Other information derived from the pre-employment investigation, which indicates the applicant may not be suitable for employment by the School District, may be grounds for denying employment to an applicant. - G. Health Statement Applicants shall provide evidence of a negative tuberculin skin test or a negative chest x-ray performed within the last twelve (12) months. - H. Drug Testing Evidence of a negative drug screening on each new employee and any employee with a break in service of ninety (90) days or more (not including approved leaves of absence) shall be received by the School District prior to effective date of appointment. - I. Any persons under contract to the School District to operate student programs, student teachers, persons participating in short-term teacher assistance experiences or field experiences who have direct contact with students must meet the requirements of IV.A., B. and E. - J. Acceptance of appointment Failure to signify acceptance of appointment or to begin working within ten (10) days after receipt of the official notice of appointment shall be considered a rejection of the offer, and the position shall be declared vacant.